Type Ia supernovae, standardisable candles, and gravity: SN Ia Astrophysics

 Given that the value of the radius of initial shock breakout can be taken to be the radius of the white dwarf progenitor \cite{Piroetal2009}, the values of $R_0$ would be expected to be in the range $R_0\mathrm{=10^{7}-10^{9}~cm}$.
 In the upper left panel of Fig.~\ref{fig:param_dep} we can see that varying $R_0$ within this range yields essentially identical light curves.
 This corresponds to the limit $R_0 \rightarrow 0$ in Eq.~(\ref{eq:luminosity31}) which, as discussed in Ref.~\cite{Arnett1982}, means that the light curve model essentially no longer depends on $R_0$.

 There are strong constraints on the central density of the white dwarf progenitor, $\rho_{\mathrm{c}}$.
-The lower bound is due to there being a minimum density, for a given central temperature, at which the fusion of carbon can occur and trigger the thermonuclear explosion required for a SNIa.
+The lower bound is due to there being a minimum density, for a given central temperature, at which the fusion of carbon can occur and trigger the thermonuclear explosion required for a SN Ia.
 For example, Fig.~1 of Ref.~\cite{Sahrling1994} calculates that even a high central temperature of $T_\mathrm{c}\mathrm{=4.0\times 10^8~K}$ requires a minimum central density around $\rho_{\mathrm{c}}\mathrm{=1.0\times 10^9~g/cm^{3}}$.
-The upper limit is provided by the point at which electron capture on nuclei to produce neutrons becomes a dominant process such that the white dwarf will collapse to a neutron star instead of becoming a SNIa, which Refs.~\cite{Yoon2005} and \cite{Nomoto1991} calculate to occur around $\rho_{\mathrm{c}}\mathrm{\approx 1.0\times 10^{10}~g/cm^{3}}$.
+The upper limit is provided by the point at which electron capture on nuclei to produce neutrons becomes a dominant process such that the white dwarf will collapse to a neutron star instead of becoming a SN Ia, which Refs.~\cite{Yoon2005} and \cite{Nomoto1991} calculate to occur around $\rho_{\mathrm{c}}\mathrm{\approx 1.0\times 10^{10}~g/cm^{3}}$.
 Figure~\ref{fig:EngrhoDep} shows that, over this constrained range, the kinetic energy of the system varies little with changes in $\rho_{\mathrm{c}}$.
 Therefore, it is not surprising that the light curves are only very weakly affected by changes in $\rho_{\mathrm{c}}$ as shown in the middle left panel of Fig. \ref{fig:param_dep}.

-The fraction of unburned carbon/oxygen in the ejecta of SNIe is constrained observationally to be very low \citep{Thomas2011}, and therefore fractions above 5$\%$ will not be considered here.
-The lower left panel of Fig. \ref{fig:param_dep} shows that over this range, variation in $f_{\rm C/O}$ has little effect on the light curve of the SNIa.
+The fraction of unburned carbon/oxygen in the ejecta of SNe Ia is constrained observationally to be very low \citep{Thomas2011}, and therefore fractions above 5$\%$ will not be considered here.
+The lower left panel of Fig. \ref{fig:param_dep} shows that over this range, variation in $f_{\rm C/O}$ has little effect on the light curve of the SN Ia.

 As varying the values of $f_{\rm C/O}$, $\rho_{\rm c}$, and $R_0$ within the physically motivated ranges mentioned above does not significantly affect the light curves, we will fix their values from here onwards at $f_{\rm C/O}=0.0$, $\rho_{\rm c}=1.0\times 10^9 \mathrm{g/cm^3}$, and $R_0=1.0\times 10^9 \mathrm{cm}$.